Canop/safecloset/website/docs/features.md

 * The code is 100% in Rust.
 I wouldn't trust anything else today for such a program
 * The format of the closet file is described so that another application could be written to decode your closet files in the future (assuming you have the password)
 * SafeCloset can't be queryied by other applications, like browsers.
 This is a feature.
-* You may have all your secrets in one file easy to keep with you and backup
+* You may have all your secrets in one file wich is easy to keep with you and to backup
 * No company can die and lose your secrets: you keep everything, with as many copies as necessary, where you want
 * No company can be forced to add some secret stealing code: SafeCloset is small, open-source and repleacable
 * Cross-platform because you don't know where you'll have to use your closet